 Aaron de Orive

 Aaron de Orive was a writer/designer on a variety of video game titles, including Metroid Prime 3: Corruption, Star Wars Galaxies: An Empire Divided, Tabula Rasa, Anarchy Online, and Star Wars: The Old Republic.
 He co-authored the middle-grade fantasy novel Blade Singer with Martha Wells.
 As a tabletop role-playing game author and designer, Aaron created Shard: World of the False Dawn.
 He is a narrative consultant via Cloak & Dagger Studios, and is also the founder and co-host of The Gentlemen Nerds podcast.
-Aaron lives in Austin with an obscenely spoiled Yorkie.
+Aaron lives in Austin with his daughter and a spoiled Yorkie.

 Amanda Downum is the author of The Necromancer Chronicles, Dreams of Shreds & Tatters, and The Poison Court, as well as numerous short stories.
 She lives in Austin, TX.
 She keeps a snake and studies Mortuary Science.
 Do not take an apple from her.

 Nicky Drayden is a Systems Analyst who dabbles in prose when she’s not buried in code.
 She resides in Austin, Texas where being weird is highly encouraged, if not required.
 Her award-winning novel The Prey of Gods is set in a futuristic South Africa brimming with demigods, robots, and hallucinogenic hijinks.
 See more of her work at http://www.nickydrayden.com or catch her on twitter@nickydrayden.

 Rhonda Eudaly lives in Arlington, Texas where she’s ventured into several industries and occupations for a wide variety of experience.
 She’s married with dogs and a rapidly growing Minion© army.
 Her two passions are writing and music, which is evident in her increasing horde of writing instruments.
 Rhonda has a well-rounded publication history in fiction, non-fiction, and script writing.
 Check out her website – www.RhondaEudaly.com – for her latest publications and downloads.

 Paige E. Ewing